luke-mcevoy/forestFire/README.md

-# Forest Fire Predictor using OpenCV :fire:
+# Forest Fire Predictor :fire:

 ## Problem
 - Forest fires have been increasing and causing serious damage all over the world.